Nigeria’s Culture and Heritage

-It has a rare collection of antiquities and artifacts of the rich cultural past of the state.
+It has a rare collection of antiquities and artefacts of the rich cultural past of the state.
 The Benin Museum represents the ancient and modern artistic ingenuity of the Edo people and some major cultures of Nigeria.

 National Museum Kaduna

-It is rich with collection of diverse antiquities, artifacts and relics of Nigerian cultural heritage.
+It is rich with collection of diverse antiquities, artefacts and relics of Nigerian cultural heritage.
 This is the home of the over 2500 years old Nok Terracotta collections.
 There are also many other sculptural, craft and art collections in the museum.

 National Museum and Monument Lagos

-It contains some of the country’s rare collections of works of arts and craft, and historic monuments.
+It contains some of the country’s rare collections of works of arts and crafts and historic monuments.
 It is a good place to visit for further discovery about the hardworking people of Lagos and Nigeria.

 Museum of Traditional Nigerian Architecture (MOTNA)